 Google has a helpful site dedicated to inclusion in marketing, All In.
 Google’s insights and tips on inclusion, avoiding stereotypes, building the right teams, embedding inclusion in strategy, making inclusive creative choices, and holding each other accountable are all important to authentically creating a diverse, equitable, and inclusive environment – and can help your organization authentically let others know you care about it.

-But first, a quick note about diversity and inclusion in imagery.
-For anyone without a specific diversity background, it can be very easy to simply select images that capture the idea of content or a message, without intentionally considering whether the images convey the inclusive, diverse feeling of your nonprofit, its board of directors, its staff, and its clients.
+A quick note about diversity and inclusion in imagery in materials.
+For anyone without a specific diversity background, it can be very easy to simply select images that capture the idea of the content or a message, without intentionally considering whether the images convey the inclusive, diverse feeling of your nonprofit, its board of directors, its staff, and its clients.

 Below are things to consider regarding diversity of all types.

 Be mindful of conveying diversity of all types in imagery, including considering: